Weinstein Company to file for bankruptcy

 The allegations against Mr Weinstein first surfaced in October last year, when the New York Times published a story detailing decades of allegations of sexual harassment against Mr Weinstein.

-Since then, more than 50 women, among them some of the biggest names in Hollywood, have accused the film producer of sexual assault, harassment, abuse and rape.
+Since then, more than 50 women, including some of the biggest names in Hollywood, have accused the film producer of sexual assault, harassment, abuse and rape.

 In the wake of the allegations, Mr Weinstein was sacked by the board of his company.

-He is under investigation by UK and US police, but no criminal charges have been brought.
+He is under investigation by UK and US police, but no criminal charges have yet been brought.

 Mr Weinstein, who was once among the most powerful men in Hollywood, has admitted that his behaviour has "caused a lot of pain" but has described many of the allegations against him as "patently false".